 The legal tender is the Bahamian dollar, which is equivalent in value to the U.S. dollar.
 U.S. currency is accepted throughout Nassau Paradise Island, as are most major credit cards and traveler’s checks.

 Banking hours are Monday through Thursday, 9:30 a.m. to 3 p.m. and Friday from 9:30 a.m. to 5 p.m.
-Automatic Teller Machines (ATMs) are located at Atlantis Casino, Rawson Square, major banks and in most hotels.
+Automatic Teller Machines (ATMs) are located at the Atlantis and Baha Mar casinos, Rawson Square, major banks and in most hotels.

 U.S. citizens out of the country for 48 hours are allowed up to $800 worth of duty-free merchandise.
 Less than 48 hours, the duty-free exemption is $200.
 Limitations include 32 ounces of tobacco for those over 21 and no more than two liters of alcohol.